klizhentas/notes/culture.md

 For example, some consider "Customer first" to be a bad core value while "No Bullshit" to be a good one.
 Why is that so?

-In the spirit of questioning everything I wrote down my main concerns about the general idea, some cautionary tales and personal experiences I had with implementations of corporate cultures that go wrong and propose an alternative approach.
+I wrote down my main concerns about the general idea, some cautionary tales and personal experiences I had with implementations of corporate cultures that go wrong and propose an alternative approach.

 ## Why have special corporate culture at all?